memaar92/transcendence/README.md

 Provide cryptographic signing.
 Django will refuse to start if SECRET_KEY is not set.
 Generate it. secret_key.txt

 OTP email for email verification.
-To print the OTP in the console instead, uncomment the "print("send email with otp", otp)" in backend/usermanagement/views.py email_host.txt email_host_pw.txt
+To print the OTP in the console instead, uncomment "print("send email with otp", otp)" in backend/usermanagement/views.py (and comment out the line "send_otp_email(user_profile.email, otp)" email_host.txt email_host_pw.txt